gpBlockchain/eth-jmeter-sample/README.md

 Stress test the rpc interface of the eth chain by implementing `java request`

 ## require
-java8,maven,linux or max(not support win)
+java8,maven,linux or mac(not support win)

 ## use
 1. mod rpcUrl